garrandall/popular-music-data/tracks/jamie-eddie-holland.md

 That's my girl (That's my girl!)

-Ooh, she comforts me when I am sad now
+Oh, she comforts me when I am sad now
 She sticks with me when times are bad
 She kisses me and holds me so tight
 To me she's out of sight